hestiaAI/hestialabs-experiences/manifests/README.md

     */
   "preprocessor": "twitter",
 	/**
-    * Array of paths to sample data files (optional, see data folder)
+    * Array of paths to sample data files in /manifests/data/ (optional)
     * @type Array[String]
     */
-  "samples": ["twitter.zip"]
+  "data": ["twitter.zip"]
 }
 ```

+3. Create a subfolder `examples/`.
+This directory will contain all YARRRML and SPARQL examples, and needs to contain at the bare minimum a `main` example directory including the main YARRRML file.
+Selecting examples is only available to power users for development and testing purposes.
+When a general user uses the app, the `main` mapping is used.

-3. Add `.yml` (or `.yaml`) file containing [YARRRML mappings](https://rml.io/yarrrml/).
-This file is used when the user clicks on the "Use Preconstructed" button.
+4. Add a subdirectory `examples/main/` and add to it the main `.yml` (or `.yaml`) file containing [YARRRML mappings](https://rml.io/yarrrml/).

-4. If needed, add custom functions to [`functions.js`](https://github.com/hestiaAI/hestia-rml-demo/edit/master/manifests/functions.js)
+5. If needed, add custom functions to [`functions.js`](https://github.com/hestiaAI/hestia-rml-demo/edit/master/manifests/functions.js)

+## Adding sample data

-5. Add example data to the `manifests/data/` folder.
+Add sample data to the `manifests/data/` folder.
+Update the `data` array in the JSON config file of the relevant data experiences to make the new data file available.

+## Adding new examples for power users

+Add a folder to the `examples` folder of the experience.
+The name of the folder corresponds to the name of the example.
+Add a single `yml`/`yaml` file with the example YARRRML.
+Add zero or more `.rq` files containing SPARQL query samples.